uccidibuti/OZBCBitmap/README.md

 from L bitmap) is very important compress bits=0 sequences in efficient mode.

-Unlike WAH, EWAH, COMPAX and others compressed bitmap which can compress also sequences of bits=1 and ensure that in the worse case the size of a compressed bitmap is the same of a uncompressed bitmap, OZBC can compress only sequences of
+Unlike WAH, EWAH, and others compressed bitmap which can compress also sequences of bits=1 and ensure that in the worse case the size of a compressed bitmap is the same of a uncompressed bitmap, OZBC can compress only sequences of